Head of Department: Mrs A Gorman

 What you will study

-The linear course consists of four key areas of study and development covered throughout the two-year course.
+The two year course consists of four key areas of study and development covered in four components.

 Component 1: Passages